chec/ui-library/README.md

 ## Licensing

 Note that this project is not licensed intentionally.
-At the moment you will require explicit permission from Chec Platform Ltd. to utilise this repo in your own projects.
+At the moment you will require explicit permission from Chec Platform Inc. to utilise this repo in your own projects.
 Please let us know if you're interested.

 In the future we may add a license.